School & group travel

 Itinerary: legs and destinations

 Long tours are rarely one undifferentiated block.
-Legs split the tour into time-bound segments—travel days, a festival block, the return home—so dates and locations stay accurate when you span multiple cities or phases.
+Legs split the tour into time-bound segments—travel days, a multi-day host-city block, the return leg—so dates and locations stay accurate when you span multiple cities or phases.
 Destinations are the actual stops and activities on the ground so chaperones and travelers aren't guessing what's now versus what's next.

 • Legs structure multi-day and multi-phase tours without forcing one giant schedule